myc1230/Michelle-s-Viz-Portfolio/VoterTurnout.md

 He thought we should group the data in some way, such as a color coded bar chart cluster.
 That by showing similar countries, we can better understand how the US compare.
 He suggested grouping by voting policy.

 #### Overall feedback
 The two users both shared similar feedback on the confusing nature of the x axis.
 In an attempt to keep things simple and clean, I used a three letter code for the countries rather than the full name.
-I realized I was swayed by the country labels we've see in class, I didn't think that using three letters may be confusing for an end user.
+I realized I was swayed by the country labels we've seen in class, I didn't think that using three letters may be confusing for an everyday reader.
 Both user showed some confusion over the message the graph is trying to tell.
 They can understand US is the important variable, but they don't understand why I was showing that.

 To help clarify the message, I made the following changes:

-- using the full country name and election year as the x-axis to clarify the country and explain the type of election
+- I used the full country name and election year as the x-axis to clarify the country and explain the type of election

-- using a bar chart instead of a scatter plot for greater readility.
+- I used a bar chart instead of a scatter plot for greater readility.
 I was worried about having too many bars in one chart, but thought I could keep it clear by minimizing color changes.

+- I added a clearer title to explain the story I am trying to tell

 - I grouped the countries by looking at countries with similar federal voting laws as the US for greater comparability.
 The orginal table showed 4 voter laws: compulsory voting, registration linked to national records, door to door registration, and weekend/holiday voting.
 The US didn't have any of those laws.
 No other country had the same lack of 4 laws as the US, so I expanded my selection of countries to include those with a maximum of one of the law (i.e. 3 "no").
+This results in a group of the most comparable countries from the list provided.

 Below is the outcome: